jserralions/equinox-group/README.md

 #RSPEC CAPYBARA-WEBKIT SETTINGS

-In order to be able to run app with capybara-webkit gem you need to follow there steps:
+In order to run app with capybara-webkit gem you need to follow these steps:

 Run this command: